 Every summer (with the exception of two) beginning in 2003 we set a date to open our gate and invite you into the garden.
 Normally we invite a few of our favorite nursery friends, along with their plants to join us, but not this year!
 Usually it would be promoted as an open to the public event.
 We are not doing that this year.
 However there is enough space for scocializing with a few family and friends.
-If you se this post, you surely many others.
+I

 A little over 20 years ago we took clam to this 5-acre piece of forest.
 There are few places that I have not stepped, kneeled or bent down and pulled weed or two.
 With a little vision, and that has changed over the years, and hours upon hours of labor, we have recovered and exposed some of its true nature.